Wednesday, March 8, 2017

 SYNOPSIS

-When a fast-growing tree-shoot springs up in the middle of Julia Genesee’s backyard, her parents pick it like a weed.
-Asking herself why everyone has to be so mean, the 14-year-old eighth grader from the town of Humansville would have loved to climb its branches one day.
+When a fast-growing tree-shoot springs up in the middle of Olivia Genesee’s backyard, her parents pick it like a weed.
+Asking herself why everyone has to be so mean, the 12-year-old seventh grader from the town of Humansville would have loved to climb its branches one day.
 She desperately wants Humansville to be a better place to live.
 As she heads off to school, it starts raining.
 When she returns home, she is excited to find a full-grown tree in her backyard.
 The tree is filled with green leaves and red, juicy apples.
 A dripping wet player piano sits next to it, making haunting music.

-After Julia seeks help from the residents of Eden to meet Adam II, she finds him on his throne of supernatural fire.
-Anyone who approaches his throne with fire from a natural source immediately dies.
-Upon hearing Julia’s story, Adam II speaks to Evelyn through the window and chastises her for her lack of compassion for Humansville.
-Although he originally sent Evelyn to grant Julia’s wish for a better Humansville, Evelyn was not supposed to cause any havoc.
+After Olivia seeks help from the residents of Eden to meet Adam II, she finds him on his throne of supernatural fire.
+Anyone who approaches his throne with fire from a natural source immediately melts.
+Upon hearing Olivia’s story, Adam II speaks to Evelyn through the window and chastises her for her lack of compassion for Humansville.
+Although he originally sent Evelyn to grant Olivia’s wish for a better Humansville, Evelyn was not supposed to cause any havoc.
 Even though it was Evelyn’s first foray into the town, Adam II forbids Evelyn to ever become a human being.
 As punishment to Evelyn, he commands her to appear chained to the original Tree of Good and Evil in Eden for eternity, saying she will be a sign of the dangers of evil.
 She weeps in regret.

-As Adam II opens the window to Humansville and sends Julia home, he gives her golden apple seeds from the Tree of Life.
+As Adam II opens the window to Humansville and sends Olivia home, he gives her golden apple seeds from the Tree of Life.
 He tells her to make an elixir from the seeds to save her dying family and friends.
 Then he asks her to save one seed and plant a Tree of Life in Humansville as redemption.
-After returning to Humansville, Julia visits her high school chemistry lab, makes the elixir, and runs to her family and friends with the potion.
+After returning to Humansville, Olivia visits her middle school chemistry lab, makes the elixir, and runs to her family and friends with the potion.
 Meatloaf the dog goes with her, helping to save lives.
-As Julia rids the town of the cursed apples, the ground in her backyard splits apart, opens its mouth, and swallows the Tree of Good and Evil, and the earth closes over the disappeared tree.
+As Olivia rids the town of the cursed apples, the ground in her backyard splits apart, opens its mouth, and swallows the Tree of Good and Evil, and the earth closes over the disappeared tree.
 As a reward for passing the test, the player piano remains.
-Julia takes the piano inside her home.
+Olivia takes the piano inside her home.
 Although it now plays more hopeful melodies, she also learns to play it herself.
 All the while, she watches blossoms bloom on the Tree of Life as it grows in her backyard, wondering what test it might bring Humansville next.
 She realizes that Humansville improving itself was never that simple.

 THE LEGEND OF THE TREE OF LIFE synopsis (LEGENDS part two)